oracle-livelabs/oci/oci-landing-zones/mushop/mushop_info.md

 The job status will be In Progress while resources are terminated Once the destroy job has succeeded, return to the Stack Details page Click Delete Stack and confirm when prompted

+## Task 4: Known Issue

+* In case of quota/service limit/permission issues, Apply job will fail and partial resources will be provisioned.
+Click on Destroy button will trigger the job to remove provisioned resources.
+* Sometimes DB provisioning is not allowed in the tenanacy , in this case Job will fail.
+Click on Destroy button will trigger the job to remove provisioned resources.